shouldigooutnow/shouldigooutnow/src/components/pages/methodology/content.md

 bpmf(6, 4, 0.5)
 ```

+### Exponential decay

+We use exponential decay \[5\] to calculate the probability you contract covid.
+[Example](https://math.stackexchange.com/a/153612)

 ### Calculating the probability someone present during an activity has Covid

 #### Assumptions

 The model does **not** assume that some people stay home to self-isolate and are therefore not in the general population.

 Each activity assumes those people are a random sample from the population, some activities, e.g. going to an Office, might repeatively expose you to the same people.
+If you're exposed to the same people repeatively you can work around this by creating a longer duration activity representing total time spent together.
+If it's over a two week period, you should split into multiple activities, since those people might have contracted Covid in that time.

 #### Methodology